 - Open zip lock bag or pastry bag fitted with piping tip.
 Place egg yolk mixture in the bag.
 Pip yolk mixture into the egg white shells to make a swirl effect.

 - Garnish with sprinkles of parsley and paprika on top of each egg.
 Refrigerate covered until cold.
 Serve.

 I used less mayonnaise than was listed in the recipe.
 This is just our preference.

+Disclosure: I received a copy of Claudia’s cookbook in exchange for a review on my blog.
 This post contains affiliate links for products I love to use and want to share with you!